saiful247/XGBoost-FDM/README.md

 # Machine Learning Classification Project

 ## Overview

 This project is a machine learning application that implements an XGBoost multiclass classification model.
 The model has been trained with Random Over Sampling (ROS) to handle class imbalance and is deployed as a web application.

 ## Deployed Application

-You can access the live deployed application here: [Application Link](#) <!-- Replace this placeholder with the actual URL when available -->
+You can access the live deployed application here: [https://fdm-app-deploy-saiful-1088335055755.asia-southeast1.run.app/](#) <!-- Replace this placeholder with the actual URL when available -->

 ## Project Structure

 ```
 ├── requirements.txt       # Python dependencies
 ├── app/